pythshom2228/opengl-project/README.md

 Also you can view this project as example of usage Modern OpenGL

+I will add some more things to this project in the future

 ## How to build
 To build the project, first clone it into your folder: